wso2/docs-choreo-dev/en/docs/develop-components/develop-proxy/develop-a-git-api-proxy.md

 1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
 This opens the project home page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.
 3. Click the **API Proxy** card.
 This opens the **Create an API Proxy** pane.
-4. You will see the three options to create a proxy component and here we select GitHub option (selected by default).
-5. Specify the following values as component details:
+4. Specify the following values as component details:

     !!! info
         The **Component Name** field must be unique and cannot be changed after creation.
 This value is automatically generated, but you can edit it if necessary.